adodge/OpenKE/README.md

 This is a generated file, containing the domain and range of each relation in a fairly esoteric format.
 It's the output of the `n-n.py` script, but its generation should be made part of the DataLoader object at some point.
+TODO

 ## Quick Start